At New Chapter Primary School we encourage all pupils to develop a love of reading and writing.

 Our English curriculum is closely linked to our creative curriculum topic which enables all writing to have a purpose.
 An example of this is year 5’s ‘Fitness for Life’ topic.
 In their literacy lessons, the children are taught how to persuade, with the outcome being to write a persuasive letter to their parents on why they should keep fit.
 We use the three stages of Talk for Writing as a structure for our literacy lessons.
 The structure also ties in with the composition literacy strand in the National Curriculum.

 Using the National Curriculum, we have mapped out our own half term core skills of progression in spelling, grammar, punctuation and handwriting.
 This ensures that all aspects of the curriculum are covered and ensures progression year on year.
 These are taught discretely and applied in literacy lessons.

-At New Chapter, we follow RWI phonics.
-Children in EYFS and KS1 have a daily phonics lesson (in addition to whole class reading and writing lessons) where they are grouped according to stage not age.
-Phonics interventions are also provided in KS2 for children who are not secure on their phonics.
+At New Chapter, we follow Read Write Inc Phonics.
+Children in EYFS and KS1 have a daily half hour phonics lesson (in addition to whole class reading and writing lessons) where they are grouped according to stage not age.
+Phonics interventions are also provided for any children who are not secure on their phonics.

 We also spent a considerable amount of money a few years ago on redesigning and purchasing new books for the library, which we renamed the reading room.
 The reading room is now located at the heart of our school and is used by children regularly.